Infested

 [03/08/24] - the movie was very good in terms of keeping you on the edge of your seat. i also like how Elodie was given a (relatively) stronger character than Eleven in "Stranger Things." also funny coincidence, she plays two characters whose names start with an "E." i couldn't find anything to criticize about the movie except the ending.

-the ending had me confused because i couldn't tell what it was supposed to be/what was happening ? the dragon left the cave to kill the royalty, sure. but where are they going when they boarded that ship ? i thought the fade to black implied they were already home because they changed clothes AFTER the castle burnt down. but no, they were going "home home," with a dragon in tow. also. i thought they were gonna go their separate ways, Elodie and the dragon, since she spared her and helped her get revenge, but no. Elodie just casually tamed a dragon apparently. also don't like how they made the dragon "lipsync"
+first, the ending had me confused because i couldn't tell what it was supposed to be/what was happening ? the dragon left the cave to kill the royalty, sure. but where are they going when they boarded that ship ? i thought the fade to black implied they were already home because they changed clothes AFTER the castle burnt down. but no, they were going "home home," with a dragon in tow. also. i thought they were gonna go their separate ways, Elodie and the dragon, since she spared her and helped her get revenge, but no. Elodie just casually tamed a dragon apparently. also don't like how they made the dragon "lipsync"

-secondly, the mother's death was hinted at throughout the movie, but i was disappointed that it wasn't explored more since the theme of motherhood seemed so prevalent. the dragon is a MOTHER who lost her children. i want to see the other side of that, with the girls sort of reminiscing about their own mother. and i'm pretty sure you can still be respectful to the stepmother in the same breath.
+second, the mother's death was hinted at throughout the movie, but i was disappointed that it wasn't explored more since the theme of motherhood seemed so prevalent. the dragon is a MOTHER who lost her children. i want to see the other side of that, with the girls sort of reminiscing about their own mother. and i'm pretty sure you can still be respectful to the stepmother in the same breath.

-speaking of the stepmother, i also wish she had a more pivotal role in the movie, where she would help the girls more, or have more/less autonomy because of the seemingly passive king. i want to know why she became the stepmother in the first place, but she probably just didn't have enough scenes since the movie is named after the "damsel" in distress.
+lastly, speaking of the stepmother, i also wish she had a more pivotal role in the movie, where she would help the girls more, or have more/less autonomy because of the seemingly passive king. i want to know why she became the stepmother in the first place, but she probably just didn't have enough scenes since the movie is named after the "damsel" in distress.

 Paranormal Activity (1-4)